fallenby/techies/README.md

 =======

 ####NOTICE:
 ####This library is extremely young and definitely not production-ready.
-It is still undergoing heavy development.

 Javascript validation library.